Our tem has over 80 years of combined experience. We sell and support the great Optical System Design Software (KDP-2)

 PERFORM THERMAL ANALYSIS: The effects of temperature and pressure may be easily modeled with the THERM and PRESS commands.
 These commands may be "zoomed".
 Easily model the behavior of light in gases other than air.

-OUTPUT YOUR LENS: The lens database may be output and displayed in a number of ways.
+OUTPUT YOUR LENS: The lens database may be output and displayed in a number of formats.
 It may be output in a form so it can be re-read by the program.
-The default prescription is easy to read.
+The default prescription format is easy to read.
 You can easily customize many program output functions.
 Convert your prescriptions to be read by other optical design programs.
 Convert KDP-2 prescriptions to CODE-V format and input both ZEMAX and CODE-V prescriptions.